maximebj/agb.plugin/readme.txt

 Create your own blocks and register them in the Advanced Gutenberg Blocks settings page.

+= Built with performances in mind =

+Don't worry about performances: only the needed scripts are loaded in frontend.

 = Contribute! =

-Help us making great blocks!
+Help me making great blocks!
 Join the project on [Github](https://github.com/maximebj/Gutenberg-blocks)

+= Credits =

+This plugin uses the awesome [Create-Guten-Block](https://github.com/ahmadawais/create-guten-block) Boilerplate by Ahmad Awais!

 == Installation ==